Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

 Figure~\ref{Bogoratio} illustrates the effects of localization at fixed $T_H=2$ as determined from (\ref{Hawkingtemp}) with $\sigma=0.1014$ and $\sigma_c=0.1115$ is fixed by choosing $v=1$, $g_1=1$, and $g_2=1/2$.
 The left panel shows the logarithmic Bogoliubov ratio.
 At low frequencies, it follows the linear thermal scaling, but at high frequencies, it saturates to a constant.
 This indicates that physical detectors are insensitive to trans-Planckian modes.
 The right panel confirms that the particle number spectrum $n_f^G$ deviates from the ideal thermal prediction~\cite{ALKAC2025139783}.
 Thus, strict thermality is a feature of idealized infinite-duration measurements; realistic probes observe deviations at high energies.

 Finally, we examine the statistical nature of the radiation.
+To systematically analyze the statistical properties of the emitted radiation and construct the distributions shown in Fig.~\ref{Statisticsfig}, we examine the level spacing statistics of the frequency modes.
+We first define a normalized probability density function for both the Plane ($P$) and Gaussian ($G$) wavepackets as:

+where $n_f^{P,G}$ represents the respective frequency spectrum (defined in Eq. \eqref{Hawkingtemp} for the plane-wave case).
+Using this probability density, a sequence of frequency samples is numerically generated and sorted in ascending order.
+From these ordered samples, we compute the consecutive frequency spacing variable, $s \equiv \langle n_f^{P,G} \rangle$.
+The quantity $\mathcal{N}^{P,G}$ plotted on the vertical axis of Fig. \eqref{Statisticsfig} is the numerically estimated probability density of this spacing variable $s$.
+It is constructed by histogramming the computed $s$ values and normalizing the area of the histogram to unity.
+Consequently, $\mathcal{N}^{P,G}$ does not possess a predefined analytic expression but is purely derived from the simulated spectral data.

+To interpret these numerical results, we compare $\mathcal{N}^{P,G}$ against two standard analytical references.
+As clearly seen in Fig. \eqref{Statisticsfig}, the numerical data rigorously follows the analytic Poissonian distribution, $P(s) = e^{-s/s_0}$ (solid green line), which is the expected behavior for uncorrelated thermal emission.
+It distinctly deviates from the Wigner-Dyson distribution~\cite{Mehta-Book}, $P_{WD}(s) = (\pi s/2)e^{-\pi s^2/4}$ (dashed magenta line), which would otherwise indicate correlated level repulsion.

-Figure~\ref{Statisticsfig} displays the spectral distribution of outgoing modes for both probe types plotted against the Poisson parameter $s=\braket{n_f}$. {Contrary to Wigner–Dyson statistics $P_{WD}=(\pi s/2)e^{-\pi s^2/4}$}~\cite{Mehta-Book}, both plane-wave and Gaussian distributions are well-described by the Poisson form $e^{-s/s_0}$.
+Contrary to Wigner–Dyson statistics, both plane-wave and Gaussian distributions are well-described by the Poisson form $e^{-s/s_0}$.